particle1331/ok-transformer/docs/intro.md

 # machine-learning

-A collection of notes and experiments on machine learning theory and engineering.
+Collection of notes and experiments on machine learning.

 ```{figure} img/knn.png